deployo/deployo.github.io/content/docs/configuration.md

 title: Configuration
 ---

 The configuration page is the main place where you set up your servers and scripts.
-The entire configuration iss a YAML file where you can configure everything that you need.
+The entire configuration is a YAML file where you can configure everything that you need.

-## YAML

-A basic YAML configuration file would looks something like this:
+A YAML configuration file looks something like this:

 ```yaml
 servers: